RestComm/smscgateway/README.md

 4) It will forward the SMS message when the recipient is available.

 ## Testing
-Configuration for SMSC GW with RestComm jSS7 is [here](https://github.com/RestComm/smscgateway/wiki/Testing-SMSC-GW-with-jSS7-Simulator)
+Configuration for SMSC GW with RestComm jSS7 Simulator is [here](https://github.com/RestComm/smscgateway/wiki/Testing-SMSC-GW-with-jSS7-Simulator)

 ## License